jonathansick/dotfiles/README.md

 to change the git origin remote URLs to use SSH instead.

+### Uninstallation

+Run

+    tools/uninstall.sh

+to remove all links created by the bootstrap script.
+The `$HOME/dotfiles/` directory won't be deleted.

 ## Architecture

 My hope with these dotfiles is to maintain a generic cross-platform dotfile in the `master` branch, while maintaining branches specifically for Mac OS X, ubuntu, etc..